 Parts of a Fruit

-In fruits like apple, strawberry, etc. the thalamus also forms the fleshy part.
-These type of fruits are called as false fruits and the fruits that develop only from the ovary are called true fruits.
+In the majority of angiosperms, the flower disintegrates and sheds off by the time fruits are formed.
+In fruits like apple, strawberry, the thalamus also forms the fleshy part.
+These type of fruits are called false fruits and the fruits that develop only from the ovary are called true fruits.

-- Internal layer called as Endocarp.
+- Internal layer (the Endocarp)

-- External layer called as Epicarp.
+- External layer (the Exocarp)